ansys/pymechanical/doc/source/getting_started/faq.rst

 Mechanical, and for many years, Workbench was the only environment you could run Mechanical from.

 Because Workbench is a no-code environment, a lot of the complexity around managing data transfer between Ansys apps and running parametric studies is hidden.
-PyMechanical, and PyAnsys more broadly, give you much more control over your process automation and design exploration.
+PyMechanical and PyAnsys libraries more broadly give you much more control over your process automation and design exploration.
 However, eliminating Workbench means that you miss out on what it handled under the hood.

 How do you restart a script?
 ----------------------------
-If you have trouble terminating a simulation, you do not have use the following code to close Python, reopen it, and clear all previous data such as the mesh.
+If you have trouble terminating a simulation, you can use the this code to close Python, reopen it, and clear all previous data such as the mesh:

 .. code:: python